stanfordpython/stanfordpython.github.io/public/page/install/macos.md

 Let's reactivate our virtual environment to see what's different when a virtual environment is active.

 ```
-psarin$ source ~/cs41-env/bin/activate
+parth$ source ~/cs41-env/bin/activate
-(cs41-env) psarin$ which python3
+(cs41-env) parth$ which python3
-/Users/psarin/cs41-env/bin/python3
+/Users/parth/cs41-env/bin/python3
-(cs41-env) psarin$ which python
+(cs41-env) parth$ which python
-/Users/psarin/cs41-env/bin/python
+/Users/parth/cs41-env/bin/python
-(cs41-env) psarin$ which pip3
+(cs41-env) parth$ which pip3
-/Users/psarin/cs41-env/bin/pip3
+/Users/parth/cs41-env/bin/pip3
-(cs41-env) psarin$ which pip
+(cs41-env) parth$ which pip
-/Users/psarin/cs41-env/bin/pip
+/Users/parth/cs41-env/bin/pip
 ```

 It looks like all of our python-related commands are now located inside of the virtual environment.
 That's a good thing!
-You can confirm this by seeing that `/Users/psarin/cs41-env/bin:` is the first entry of the string printed by running `echo $PATH`.
+You can confirm this by seeing that `/Users/parth/cs41-env/bin:` is the first entry of the string printed by running `echo $PATH`.

 Moreover, observe that:

 ```
-(cs41-env) psarin$ python3 --version
+(cs41-env) parth$ python3 --version
 Python 3.10.3
-(cs41-env) psarin$ python --version
+(cs41-env) parth$ python --version
 Python 3.10.3
-(cs41-env) psarin$ pip3 --version
+(cs41-env) parth$ pip3 --version
 pip 21.0.1 from /Library/Frameworks/Python.framework/Versions/3.10/lib/python3.10/site-packages/pip (python 3.10)
-(cs41-env) psarin$ pip --version
+(cs41-env) parth$ pip --version
 pip 21.0.1 from /Library/Frameworks/Python.framework/Versions/3.10/lib/python3.10/site-packages/pip (python 3.10)
 ```